aquilesC/aquiles.me/content/essays/_How to incentivize a scipreneurial path.md

 Universities are increasingly having investment branches, but the requirements to get funding are all over the place: from having a prototype to showing customer interests.

-The resources are there, I'm just proposing to structuring them in a different way, and to make them accessible to the people who will execute on the plans.
+The resources are there, I'm just proposing to structuring them in a different way, and to make them accessible to the people who will execute the plans.

 **Investing in time is not a new idea**.
 It is exactly is what [Y-Combinator does](https://www.ycombinator.com/deal) (500kU$ gives 4 founders at least a year of runway), or what the [Entrepreneur First](https://www.joinef.com/) program offers (24 weeks individual fellowships).